rphoto/myapps/docs/README.md

 # Photos Export GPS Fixer Application

 Applications included in this repository are freely available under the enclosed license.

+**No support or warranty provided**

 ## Important: Use at Your Own Risk